 There are two main steps in the proof of this stage.
 The first step is to obtain the following upper bound

-by applying H\"older's inequality in the convolution formula of Proposition~\ref{prop:convolution}.
+for $q = \frac{p}{p-1}$ and arbitrary $\e > 0$.
+The method is to apply H\"older's inequality in the convolution formula of Proposition~\ref{prop:convolution}.
 The second step is to bound the expectation of the right hand side of the above display.
 For this, we first distribute the expectation over $\mathcal{Z}^{\mathbf{nw}} (t, x)^p$ and $e^{p f_t (x)}$ as $x$ varies in $\mathbb{R}$.
 The computation of the expectation of $\mathcal{Z}^{\mathbf{nw}} (t, x)^p$ for $x\in \mathbb{R}$ will be carried out using the spatial stationarity of $\mathcal{Z}^{\mathbf{nw}} (t, x)$ from Proposition~\ref{prop:stationarity} and the narrow wedge LDP from Proposition~\ref{prop:DT19thm}.
 For the upper bound on the part involving $e^{p f_t (x)}$, we use the property \eqref{eq:condition 3}.
 Below, we give details of each step.

 By the convolution formula of Proposition~\ref{prop:convolution}, $\mathbb{E}[(\mathcal{Z}^{f_t} (t, 0))^p]$ is equal to $\mathbb{E}[(\int_{-\infty}^{\infty} \mathcal{Z}^{\mathbf{nw}} (t, x) e^{f_t (x)} dx)^p]$.
 In what follows, we bound $\int_{-\infty}^{\infty} \mathcal{Z}^{\mathbf{nw}} (t, x) e^{f_t (x)} dx$ in order to show \eqref{eq:LimSup1st}.
 Denote by $q = \frac{p}{p-1}$.
 We write $ \mathcal{Z}^{\mathbf{nw}} (t, x) e^{f_t (x)}$ as a product of $ e^{-\frac{\epsilon x^2}{2t}} $ and $e^{\frac{\epsilon x^2}{2t}} \mathcal{Z}^{\mathbf{nw}} (t, x) e^{f_t (x)}$.
 By applying H\"{o}lder's inequality